bezkrovnyidmytro/sports-widgets/README.md

 About the project: we have created a plugin that allows you to select bets on sports (football) in real-time.

 Technologies: PHP, OOP, MVC, WordPress, Gutenberg blocks, shortcodes, JS, AJAX, REST API, Cron, React.js, customization.

+Unfortunately, my other projects and developments are subject to NDA and I do not want to violate the terms of my contract :)

+I hope for your understanding.

+Best regards, DB.